auth0/docs/articles/quickstart/webapp/aspnet-core-3/_includes/_login.md

 ASP.NET Core calls `SignOutAsync` for the "Auth0" authentication scheme.
 You need to provide the OIDC middleware with the URL for logging the user out of Auth0.
 To set the URL, handle the `OnRedirectToIdentityProviderForSignOut` event when you register the OIDC authentication handler.

-When the application calls `SignOutAsync` for the OIDC middleware, it also calls the `/v2/logout` endpoint of the Auth0 Authentication API.
-The user is logged out of Auth0.
+When the application calls `SignOutAsync` for the OIDC middleware, it also calls the `/v2/logout` endpoint of the Auth0 Authentication API which will ensure the user is logged out of Auth0.

 If you specify the `returnTo` parameter, the users will be redirected there after they are logged out.
 Specify the URL for redirecting users in the **Allowed Logout URLs** field in your [Application Settings](${manage_url}/#/applications/${account.clientId}/settings).